handpoint/ecommdoc/directintegration/3dsecure.md

 You must also provide details about the Cardholder’s device, using the fields documented in [device information fields](advanceddata#deviceInformationFields) or using the associated options in the `threeDSOptions` field.
 You may also use the `threeDSOptions` field to pass additional information about the transaction and Cardholder, which can help the Issuer decide on whether a challenge is required.

-If the Gateway determines that the transaction is eligible, it will respond with a responseCode of 65802 (3DS AUTHENTICATION REQUIRED) and included in the response will be a `threeDSRef` field, a `threeDSReqest` field and a `threeDSURL` field.
+If the Gateway determines that the transaction is eligible, it will respond with a responseCode of 65802 (3DS AUTHENTICATION REQUIRED) and included in the response will be a `threeDSRef` field, a `threeDSRequest` field and a `threeDSURL` field.

 The `threeDSRequest` field is a record whose name/value properties must be sent, using a HTTP POST request, to the 3-D Secure Access Control Server (ACS) at the URL provided by the `threeDSURL` field.
 This is usually achieved via means of a hidden HTML input fields in a form rendered within an IFRAME displayed on the Cardholder’s browser and then submitted using JavaScript.
 The IFRAME must be of sufficient size to display the challenge screen, however, if the `threeDSRequest` contains a `threeDSMethodData` component, then the challenge is invisible, and a small hidden IFRAME can be used instead.
 You must store the value of the `threeDSRef` field for use in the continuation request.